Pete Hunter

-Ralph Everette "Pete" Hunter (born May 25, 1980) is a former professional American football defensive back who played in the National Football League for the Dallas Cowboys, Cleveland Browns and Seattle Seahawks.
-He played college football at Virginia Union University.
+Ralph Everette "Pete" Hunter (born May 25, 1980) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Dallas Cowboys, Cleveland Browns and Seattle Seahawks.
+He played college football for the Virginia Union Panthers.

-Early years
+Early life and college

 Hunter graduated from Atlantic City High School with honors.
 He attended NCAA Division II Virginia Union University.
 As a freshman, he was converted from a wide receiver into a cornerback and appeared in only 3 games.

 The next year, he was moved to free safety, registering 40 tackles, 2 sacks, 10 passes defensed, 6 interceptions (led team), 2 fumble recoveries and 3 blocked kicks.

 As a junior, he recorded 52 tackles (third on the team), 9 tackles for loss, 3 interceptions (second on the team), 3 recovered fumbles and 13 passes defensed (led the team).
 In his last year he was switched to strong safety, helping lead his team to a CIAA football championship, also led the conference with 11 interceptions (1 per game) and 6 blocked kicks, while also making 50 tackles and 13 passes defensed (led team).

 He finished his college football career with 10 blocked kicks and graduated with a degree in Criminal Justice.
 He also worked as a volunteer substitute teacher with grades ranging from K-8.

 Professional career

 Dallas Cowboys

-Hunter was selected by the Dallas Cowboys in the fifth round of the 2002 NFL Draft.
+Hunter was selected by the Dallas Cowboys in the fifth round of the 2002 NFL draft.
 He was declared inactive for the first 2 games of the season.
 He also missed 2 games with an ankle injury.
 He finished the year after playing in 11 games (2 starts), registering 27 tackles (21 solo) and one interception.

 The next year, he suffered a fractured left forearm and was forced to miss the first three preseason games.
 He recovered in time to play in all 16 regular season games and finished with 19 tackles (18 solo), 4 passes defensed and one interception.
 He played the nickel back role and was one of the leaders in special teams tackles (11).

 Hunter entered his third season as the team's starting right corner before suffering an ACL tear in his right knee in the third game of the season and being placed on the injured reserve list, after registering 9 tackles, one interception, one sack and one pass defensed.

 In 2005, it was implied that he might be moved to safety after free agent Anthony Henry was signed to take over the right cornerback job.
-Hunter and his agent started to ask for a trade and on July 14 he was sent to the New York Jets for a conditional sixth round draft pick in the 2007 NFL Draft (#200-Melila Purcell), after he stated to the Dallas media that he did not want to be moved to safety and he only wanted to play the cornerback position.
+Hunter and his agent started to ask for a trade and on July 14 he was sent to the New York Jets for a conditional sixth round draft pick in the 2007 NFL draft (#200-Melila Purcell), after he stated to the Dallas media that he did not want to be moved to safety and he only wanted to play the cornerback position.
 In his time with the Cowboys, he racked up 43 tackles and three interceptions in 30 games.